 It’s normal for hunters to fret over how much meat they can take home from a kill, especially when living in remote areas.
 The truth is that the amount is about 40% to 50% of the carcass once correctly processed.

-You can tell the amount of meat to expect as an experienced hunter by looking at a deer.
-For example, fawns give less meat than the adult does.
-Also, this adult does weigh less than adult bucks.
-Not to mention, adult bucks vary in size and weight too.
+You can tell the amount of meat to expect as an experienced hunter by looking at a deer’s girth.
+For example, southern fawns give lesser meat content than an adult does.
+Also, adult does weigh less than adult bucks.
+Not to mention, adult bucks vary in body size and weight too.

 Why?
 It’s because the rectum contains fecal matter that can easily contaminate the meat.
 Also, remember to take as much care when handling the gall bladder and bile to avoid spillage.
 Meat contaminated with bile is awful.

 Remember, the correct way to determine the weight of venison you get is by accurately measuring it in the field.
 Deer weight differs from one kill to the next, and age is another crucial determining factor.

 Hunters, over time, can master the art of hunting and processing deer out in the wild.

 They learn how much meat from a deer they get depends on several factors, including how they shoot the animal.
 Moreover, little difference exists between deer that are age mates and of a similar sex.